christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

  "the leader writes the log entry to its disk in parallel with replicating the entry to the followers, which can reduce latency significantly"

+"Transient raft log; after succesful commit, entries in log are gone; index is always latest snapshot.
+Also marry raft log and OOO write-ahead log.
+If we need to derive the log again: with OOO, not possible"

 #### Buffer Improvements